Epsilon Geminorum: Properties

 At Epsilon Geminorum's distance, extinction from interstellar dust is causing a magnitude reduction of 0.27.
 The spectrum of this star matches a stellar classification of G8 Ib, where the luminosity class of Ib indicates this is a lower luminosity supergiant star.
 Alternatively, it may be a star that has passed through the asymptotic giant branch stage and possesses a detached shell of dust.
 It has 5.3 times the mass of the Sun and it is estimated to be 100 million years old.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.

-The radius of Epsilon Geminorum has been directly measured using interferometry with the Navy Precision Optical Interferometer, which yields a result of 130 times the radius of the Sun.
+The radius of Epsilon Geminorum has been directly measured using interferometry with the CHARA Array, which yields a result of 137±6 times the radius of the Sun at the star's distance.
 It is radiating around 7,000 times the luminosity of the Sun from its outer atmosphere at an effective temperature of ±4591 K. It is this temperature that gives it the yellow-hued glow of a G-type star.
 A surface magnetic field with a strength of -0.14±0.19 G has been detected on this star.
 This topologically complex field is most likely generated by a dynamo formed from the deep convection zone in the star's outer envelope.